List of beaches in Qatar

 Qatar is a peninsula with a 563 kilometre-long coastline, numerous small islets, sandbars, and reefs.
 It is a popular destination with tourists in the Gulf Cooperation Council.

 This is a list of beaches in Qatar.

 Al Ghariya beach

 Al Ghariyah beach is located 80 km north of Doha.

 Khor Al Adaid

-Khor Al Adaid is located near the Qatar-Saudi Arabia border.
-The holiday season lasts eight months.
+Khor Al Adaid is located near the Qatar–Saudi Arabia border.
+It is one of the most popular domestic attractions in the country.

 Dukhan beach

 80 km West of Doha, Dukhan is the centre of Qatar’s onshore oil industry and at the beginning of the 20th century had the only aircraft landing strip in the country.

 Fuwairit beach

 Located 80 km north of Doha, Fuwairit beach has cliffs bordering a fine sandy bay with strange shapes in the rock face.

 Zubarah beach

 Zubarah beach is located near the Zubarah archaeological site, but is open only to those on guided tours.

 Ras Abrouq beach

 The road to the Ras Abrouq beach is 70 km west of Doha.
 Ras Abrouq is also known as (Bir Zekreet), it is a favourite beach spot for weekend campers in Qatar.